kieranh971/Note-Taker/README.md

 # Instalation
 User must run npm install to install all depedencies.
 To use the app on a local computer, the user can run node server.js in your integrated terminal.
 This will deploy the app at http://localhost:3001.
-Other wise, you can deploy the Note-Taker app on Heroku by following this link:
+Otherwise, you can deploy the Note-Taker app on Heroku by following this link: https://young-springs-31965.herokuapp.com/

 # Github Repo
-View the code here:
+View the code here: https://github.com/kieranh971/Note-Taker
 ```
 GIVEN a note-taking application
 WHEN I open the Note Taker